The Dog Walker

 So she planned a special dog-walking event.
 Today, instead of mixing it up the way she usually did, with dogs of all kinds, she arranged to hold a little white Yuppie-dog fest.
-It took some juggling of her schedule and some finagling with Suki, another dog walker she knew from the dog run whose clientele seemed to be dogs of the cutesy, little variety and who owed Nina from that time when she went to Hawaii on a last minute whim and asked Nina to fill in for her.
+It took some juggling of her schedule and some finagling with Suki, another dog walker she knew from the dog run whose clientele seemed to be dogs of the cutesy, little variety and who owed Nina from that time when she went to Hawaii on a last-minute whim and asked Nina to fill in for her.

 Nina could never tell the difference between these dogs unless they had unusual markings, like Stella’s missing left ear, or Jedi’s bald patch on his left hip.
 To her, they were all little white dogs, except for Cockapoos, which really were cute and smart, but what else do you expect from mutts, which is what Cockapoos really are.
-Pure bred little white dogs tend to be owned by idiots who think of them as cute accessories, because they’re tiny and you can take them on an airplane or to a restaurant.
+Purebred little white dogs tend to be owned by idiots who think of them as cute accessories because they’re tiny and you can take them on an airplane or to a restaurant.
 (She didn’t, however, judge those who owned one because it was hypo-allergenic.
 That was a medical reason, the only acceptable reason to own such a dog.)

 But scratch any owner of a little white dog and you’ll find a psychotic parent who believes that their breed is special and unique, and bore you with the difference, in detail, between a Bichon and a Maltese, about which, of course, Nina could give a shit.

 But, visually speaking, as a pack, they were a sight.
 She had taken them to the reservoir, hoping they’d run into Daniel.
 She knew he ran every morning and just the way he went.
 This morning it was crowded, even on the horse path that she used for the dogs.
 Everybody was looking at her, smiling, pointing, at the adorable sight.
 But God forbid she use the jogging trail up at the fence.
-Joggers were mean motherfuckers when it came to dogs, baby strollers, walkers or even wheelchairs, and she didn’t have the energy to contend with that this morning, especially wearing these cute new sandals which were killing her.
+Joggers were mean motherfuckers when it came to dogs, baby strollers, walkers, or even wheelchairs, and she didn’t have the energy to contend with that this morning, especially wearing these cute new sandals which were killing her.

 As they neared the tunnel at the southern tip of the reservoir, a familiar dog sprang out of the darkness.
 It was Sid.
 Oh Shit, thought Nina, as he bounded straight for her, here he comes.
 For where there was Sid, there was Daniel.
 And her heart began to beat a hundred thumps a second, and a spontaneous smile found its way onto her face, as her hand went up to smooth her hair, and then pull down her shirt, wipe the sweat from her face.

 Then she saw him.
-In a t-shirt and shorts, hair like he had just rolled out of bed, jogging with headphones and a MP3 player in his left hand, his mind clearly on the music.
+In a t-shirt and shorts, hair like he had just rolled out of bed, jogging with headphones and an MP3 player in his left hand, his mind clearly on the music.
 He ran toward her without seeing her.